Parliamentary Protective Service: Formation of the PPS (2015)

 By June 23, 2015, the PPS was created by law under an amendment to the Parliament of Canada Act.
 The speaker of the Senate and the speaker of the House of Commons are responsible for the PPS.

 The new Parliamentary Protective Service began, starting with changes in weaponry, radio communication and surveillance equipment.
 One indication of increased security at Parliament Hill is the appearance of RCMP officers armed with carbines in front of the buildings.
 About 30 new RCMP officers were added to the newly formed PPS.
 A member of Parliament pointed out that not all of the officers in the unit spoke French, creating a potential for problems when directing the public during an emergency.

 In June 2016, the members of the new service were provided with uniforms designed to identify them as members of PPS.

 In November 2016, PPS constables stopped a man from entering the Centre Block with a meat cleaver.

 Canada convoy protest (2022)

-In late January to mid February of 2022, demonstrators occupied the downtown core of Ottawa, including much of the Parliamentary Precinct.
+In late January to mid February 2022, demonstrators occupied the downtown core of Ottawa, including much of the Parliamentary Precinct.
 The Ottawa Police Service acted as the lead agency, with a number of other agencies from across Canada providing support.
 The PPS was responsible for security at Parliament Hill, and the Senate of Canada Building.